 If your e-bike doesn’t come with a headlight, make sure to add one.
 This light will keep you visible to cars and people, even when it’s light outside.
 Pay attention to what you’re looking for though… you’ll need a light that attaches to your bike’s electrical system so that it works whenever you need it.

 I found this really cool 4 in 1 e-bike headlight that’s way more useful than most.
-It’s a headlight, horn, waterproof phone holder, and the headlights detach so you can use them as flashlights or to light up your camping tent.
+It’s a headlight, horn, and waterproof phone holder.
+Further, the headlights detach so you can use them as flashlights or to light up your camping tent.